AbhilashFunde/OpenShift/q3-projects/index.md

 Projects and permissions configured successfully as per requirements.

 ---

 ### 🟨 Technical Explanation

-1. Projects and Namespaces
+### 1. Projects and Namespaces
 In OpenShift:

-A project is implemented as a Kubernetes namespace
+- A project is implemented as a Kubernetes namespace

-Creating a project automatically creates a namespace
+- Creating a project automatically creates a namespace

 Example:

-oc new-project apollo
+`oc new-project apollo`

-This command creates a namespace named apollo.
+This command creates a namespace named `apollo`.

+---
-2. RBAC Scope
+### 2. RBAC Scope

-Roles are namespace-scoped unless they are cluster roles
+Roles are namespace-scoped unless they are cluster roles.

-Cluster roles apply across the entire cluster
+Cluster roles apply across the entire cluster.

-Common Roles
+Common Roles:
-Role	Description
-view	Read-only access
+- `view` – Read-only access
-edit	Modify resources (does not manage RBAC) admin	Full control within a project cluster-admin	Full cluster-wide access
+- `edit` – Modify resources (does not manage RBAC)
+- `admin` – Full control within a project
+- `cluster-admin` – Full cluster-wide access

+---
-3. RoleBinding
+### 3. RoleBinding

-Command:

-oc adm policy add-role-to-user view natasha -n apollo
+`oc adm policy add-role-to-user view natasha -n apollo`

-This command creates a RoleBinding that links:
+This creates a RoleBinding that links:

-Role: view
+- Role: `view`

-User: natasha
+- User: `natasha`

-Namespace: apollo
+- Namespace: `apollo`

 RoleBindings apply only to the specified project.

+---
-4. Project Isolation
+### 4. Project Isolation
 Each OpenShift project is isolated:

-Separate RBAC rules
+- Separate RBAC rules

-Separate resources
+- Separate resources

-Permissions in one project do not affect other projects
+- Permissions in one project do not affect other projects

 This behavior is expected and enforced by OpenShift.

+---